Electronic spreadsheets have revolutionized every single industry under the sun.

 Keeping track of all your passwords can be a challenging task.

-By creating a spreadsheet that includes the username and password for every website or app, you can keep track of everything with ease so that you don’t forget your login information.
+Create a spreadsheet that includes the username and password for every website or app, allowing you to keep track of everything with ease so that you don’t forget your login information.

 65. Rental Property Management

-If you own rental property, then it can be difficult to make sure everything runs smoothly.
+If you own rental property, it can be difficult to make sure everything runs smoothly.

-By creating a spreadsheet with data about your tenants along with information about each expense (like repair costs), it will become much easier for you to keep track of all expenses related to managing your tenants.
+Make your life easier by creating a spreadsheet with data about your tenants along with information about each expense (like repair costs).
+This can also help you identify problem tenants or keep track of regular, necessary home maintenance projects.

 66. Status Reports

-Status reports are an important part of any business, and they can be easily created with the help of a spreadsheet.
+Status reports are a significant part of any business, and they can be easily created with the help of a spreadsheet.

-This will make it much easier for your boss or clients to see how your projects are progressing.
+By providing them with a copy of this spreadsheet, your boss or clients can see how your projects are progressing.